Kindle Paperwhite alternatives

 2023.
 Amazon releases new colors and covers for the Kindle Paperwhite

-Amazon has recently introduced two fresh color options, Denim and Agave Green, for their Kindle Paperwhite e-reader.
-These new colors will be available for both the 16GB Kindle Paperwhite and the 32GB Kindle Paperwhite Signature Edition models.
-Alongside the color variations, Amazon is also launching an Agave Green leather and fabric cover designed to complement the Agave Green device.
-It's worth noting that last fall, Amazon expanded the Kindle Paperwhite lineup by introducing a 16GB version alongside the existing 8GB model, allowing customers to enjoy increased storage capacity and carry a larger library while on the move.
-Building upon this success, the Kindle team decided to incorporate some playful color options into this popular e-reader.
+Amazon has just introduced two new colors for the Kindle Paperwhite: Denim and Agave Green.
+These new shades will be available for both the 16GB Kindle Paperwhite and the 32GB Kindle Paperwhite Signature Edition.
+Alongside the new color options, Amazon is also launching an Agave Green leather and fabric cover to complement the Agave Green device.
+You might remember that Amazon unveiled a 16GB Kindle Paperwhite — in addition to the existing 8GB version — last fall, providing customers with the option of more storage so they can carry even more books while on the go.
+Building on this, the Kindle team aimed to add some vibrant colors to a customer favorite.

 2022.
 Kindle Paperwhite is now available with 16GB of storage